 SECRET BEACH is not so secret anymore but still a fun day!
 It’s a bumpy trip in a golf cart but that’s part of the adventure.
 Beautiful white sandy beach, calm blue water, several bars/restaurants, and a water park!

-EAT!!
+EAT & COOK!!
 In addition to the many great restaurants on the island or the possibility of a home cooked meal, you could also try a Food Tour, a sampling of different foods of Belize & island restaurants — do this early in your stay so you know where you want to go back to later!
-Recommended by former guests & San Pedro Scoop.
+Or maybe you want to learn how to make a Belizean meal?
+Contact Shelley of the Hut Barge & Grill; or ask about making a Garifuna meal at the Black & White Garifuna Restaurant!

-NIGHTLIFE & WEEKLY EVENTS: Trivia nights, live music, movies, happy hours, a casino (or two?), and more…some of these are moving targets as venues change often, but seek (or ask) & ye shall find!
-Some activities may be posted in this Facebook group of island events and San Pedro Scoop lists events.
+NIGHTLIFE & WEEKLY EVENTS: Trivia nights, live music, movies, happy hours, and more…some of these are moving targets as venues change often, but seek (or ask) & ye shall find!
+Some activities may be posted in this Facebook group of island events or this group for music; plus San Pedro Scoop lists events.

 MAINLAND ADVENTURES